2022, 2023 Nissan Trim Levels and Configurations, Comparisons, Pros vs Cons

 The automotive giant, Nissan, has a rich history that dates back to the turn of the 20th Century.
 To be more specific, 1911 is when the concepts were truly created.
-In 1914, he designed and built a small box-type passenger car dubbed Dat Car.
-Story has it that Dat represents the first initials of Hashimoto’s three principal backers: Kenjiro Den, Rokuro Aoyama and Meitaro Takeuchi.
-Dat Car would later known as the once popular Datsun.
+In 1914, they designed and built a small box-type passenger car dubbed Dat Car.
+Story has it that Dat represents the first initials of Hashimoto’s first three founders.
+Dat Car would later be known as the once popular Datsun.

 • In 1919, the Japan-based company imported its machine tools, components and materials from the United States.

 • In 1934, the newly named Nissan Motor Company (formerly known as Jidosha-Seizo Kabushiki-Kaisha) is established and based in Tokyo, Japan.

 • In April 1935, the first small-size Datsun passenger car comes off the assembly line.
 Cars are exported and launched in Australia.

 • In 1936, Nissan purchased plant facilities from Graham-Paige Motor Corporation of the U.S. and began manufacturing trucks and passenger cars.
 However, as World War II battle engagements grew larger, the company briefly switched from producing Datsuns to military trucks.
 Nissan also manufactured engines for the army’s motor torpedo boats and airplanes.

 • Despite the 1953 Nissan Labor Dispute, the corporation was a chief vehicle producer for the U.S. Army during the Korean War.

 • By the time 1959 rolled around, Nissan was gaining ground and a good reputation in America when the first Datsun was sold in the States.
 Over 220 servicemen purchased the truck and had them shipped back to the United States from Japan.